camillefk/camillefk/README.md

 **`Frontend Developer`**

-My name is Camille Focke, I am 22 years old, and I am finishing my degree in Systems Analysis and Development, offered by Uninassau João Pessoa.
-I am currently focusing on learning languages and practices used in frontend development, but in the future, I hope to become a full-stack developer!
+My name is Camille Focke, I'm 22 years old, and I'm finishing my degree in Systems Analysis and Development, offered by Uninassau João Pessoa.
+I am currently focusing on learning languages and practices used in frontend development, but in the future, I hope to become a full-stack developer.

 ---